Hamid-Eftekharian/abc-dashboard-api/README.md

 After the dependencies are installed, start the application by running: npm run dev

+\*\*\* This BE is prepared for two different solutions:

+1. To send data to a React app client
+2. To prepare some metrics and store them in the db so that they can get used in Grafana for beautiful graphs and tables (no need to FE)

 Future Improvements
 Here are some future improvements for the backend:

-Implement authentication to secure endpoints, ensuring that only authorized users can access certain data.
+- Implement authentication to secure endpoints, ensuring that only authorized users can access certain data.
-Enhance the metrics calculation by adding more granular data and improving the metrics that are sent to Grafana for more meaningful visualizations.
+- Enhance the metrics calculation by adding more granular data and improving the metrics that are sent to Grafana for more meaningful visualizations.
-Add functionality to send automatic emails to customers regarding shipment statuses (delays, expected delivery) and promotions based on defined business rules.
+- Add functionality to send automatic emails to customers regarding shipment statuses (delays, expected delivery) and promotions based on defined business rules.
 Also, email managers when delays exceed a certain threshold.
-Logging and Monitoring: Implement proper logging (using AWS CloudWatch) for better debugging and real-time error tracking.
+- Logging and Monitoring: Implement proper logging (using AWS CloudWatch) for better debugging and real-time error tracking.
 Set up error monitoring tool Sentry.
-Add unit and integration tests to ensure the application is working as expected
+- Add unit and integration tests to ensure the application is working as expected

+\*\*\* Implemented alerts in Grafana based on customer-defined rules, enabling notifications when certain thresholds or conditions are met.